Updated: Jul 27

 Their quality of life?
 Having looked up from the bottom of my four for so long, I would have to give them a 10—at least.

 2. Know that giving yourself what you need, when you need it is not selfish.
-In fact, making yourself more of a priority can make it easier to give to those around you (and raise their lives too).
+In fact, making yourself more of a priority can make it easier to give to those around you.

 When the next meal rolled around, I was busy and just wanted to finish up—something.
 I decided to stop and eat anyway, but came up with yet another reason for waiting (just a little bit longer).

-And I realized that the struggle was putting tension in my body.
-Eventually, I also realized that it was easier to take care of myself if I stopped struggling.
+And I realized that this struggle was putting tension in my body.
+Eventually, I also realized that it was easier to take care of myself if I relaxed before taking action.

-Relax when making the decision to change.
-Do it quietly, gently (without the steely eyes and set jaw).
+It is even better to relax before making a decision to change.
+Make them quietly, gently (without the steely eyes and set jaw).

 One of the most amazing feelings we can experience is that of someone caring about us, caring for us.
 It is a feeling that surrounds, supports and lifts; it makes life better no matter what else is happening.